hawtio/hawtio/tests/README.md

 hawtio-test-suite can test application in 3 different ways:

-- start its own java app (MavenDeployment), it is expected that the application is compiled and you specified the runtime.
+- start its own java app (MavenDeployment), it is expected that the application is compiled, and you specified the runtime.
   - related maven arguments are -Pe2e-<quarkus|springboot>, -Dlocal-app=true (to automatically compile the tested app)
 - start a container with the tested app
   - related maven argument is `-Dio.hawt.test.docker.image=<<DOCKER_IMAGE>>`